What are contactless credit cards?

-Instead, all you have to do is tap your credit card against the credit card reader.
+Contactless credit cards allow you to make credit card payments without having to swipe or insert your card into a credit card terminal.
+Instead, all you have to do is hover your credit card against the credit card reader.
 Your transaction should process instantly, often without even requiring a signature.

-If you’re making a payment at a credit card terminal that allows contactless transactions or tap-to-pay—and many do, these days—all you have to do is tap your card.
-If you’ve got one of today’s best credit cards, you’ll earn the same rewards with contactless payment as you would by swiping or dipping your credit card.
+If you’re making a payment at a credit card terminal that allows contactless transactions or tap-to-pay—and many do these days—all you have to do is hover your card.
+If you’ve got one of today’s best credit cards, you’ll earn the same rewards with a contactless payment as you would by swiping your credit card.
 Many contactless transactions complete in just a few seconds, giving you more time to complete your shopping and get on with your day.

 Are contactless credit cards safe?